Xarlos89/Instagram-Automation/README.md

 - Load the application by starting a command prompt at the project folder.
 - type "Python instabot.py"
-- 1 = Watch Instagram Stories
-  2 = Like Hashtagged posts
-  3 = Exit

-To change hashtags, edit hashtag_list in the Instabot.py file OR use the built-in function. (supports copy and paste. no #-sign.)
+-To change hashtags, edit hashtag_list in the Instabot.py file OR use the built-in function. (supports copy and paste. no #-sign.)
-To change number of story views, change the number on the end of line 61.
+- To change number of story views, change the number on the end of line 68.
-To change number of likes before moving onto the next hashtag, change number on the end of line 87.
+- To change number of likes before moving onto the next hashtag, change number on the end of line 95.

 -----------------------------
+May 12, 2020
+- Updated the hashtag menu.
+  - Now supports saving the hashtag list to a .txt file.
+(Hashtaglist.txt) You may edit the file directly, or use the built in terminal editor.
+Does not support using the "#" sign.
+  - Now using a dictionary for the menu, updated the add and delete functions to work properly.

 May 4, 2020
 - Added functionality to update hashtag lists from the terminal.
-  - clear function is broken.
-It will prompt you "do you want to clear?", but despite your answer will always clear the list.

 - tweaked the waiting times "sleep()" to avoid crashes with slow loading pages.

 Future updates
-- looking to add a file read/write feature to keep hashtag list in a .txt file.

 - Looking to add menu option to edit the amount of stories viewed.
 - Looking to add menu option to edit the amount of likes per hashtag.
 - Looking to add login feature at the beginning of the sequence so the